It might be nearing winter, but Calgary is going to be getting a little greener this weekend.

 As part of TD Tree Days, a program that aims to plant one million trees by 2030, volunteers in Calgary will be doing their part by planting 750 trees throughout Edworthy Park and Griffith Woods.

-As of the writing of this article, the TD Tree Days program has planted over 3,94,620 trees since it started in 2010.
+The TD Tree Days program has planted over 3,94,620 trees since it started in 2010.